alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 A better option is to include [sbt-tpolecat](https://github.com/DavidGregory084/sbt-tpolecat) in your project.

-## 3. Exclude annoying linting warnings, project wide
+### 2.2.
+Exclude annoying linting options, project wide

 Some linting options can trigger false positives that are too annoying.
 It's fine to remove them from your project, or from certain configurations (e.g. `Test`, `Console`).